Training and professional studies

 In 1992 and 1996 he travelled the USA where he studied improvisation (with Bruce Gertz and Oscar Stagnaro at Berklee College of Music In Boston) and bass (with Mark Egan and Percy Jones in New York City and Alexis Skjlarevsky in LA.).
 DD moved to Paris in 1997 where he took upright bass classes with Michel Benita and François Rabbat.

-For 20 years he developed an important carer as a session and backing musician in Argentina and Europe, playing other instruments among with bass, and toured and recorded with many jazz, rock, fusion, Latin and Tango bands.
+For 25 years he developed an important career as a session and backing musician in Argentina and Europe, playing basses and other instruments, and toured and recorded with many jazz, rock, fusion, Latin and Tango bands.

-Simultaneously he worked an arranger, producer and musical director with many projects and artists the USA, Argentina and Europe.
+Focusing on his versatility (jazz, Latin, rock, traditional, éléctronica) he performed live and in the studio as session musician (bass, double bass, guitar and keyboards) and he worked as an arranger, producer and musical director with many projects and artists in the USA, Argentina and Europe.

 Since 1997 he lives in Paris, France, where he continued both his session musician and his arranger/producer careers, recording and performing live all around the world.
 He played/toured/recorded with: Juan Carlos Caceres, Raul Barboza, Magik Malik, Minino Garay, Elise Caron, Francis Lalanne, Peio Serbielle, Jorge Chaminé, Teresa Berganza, Renaud, Miguel Angel Estrella, Tryo, Alfredo Arias, Cuarteto Cedron, among many others.

-From 1992 to 1997, in Buenos Aires, he played his compositions live with his own band, and started a solo recording carer with the worldwide release in 1995 by North American label Green Linnet/Xenophile, of his first album “The Years Alone”.
+From 1992 to 1997, in Buenos Aires, he played his compositions live with his own band, and started a solo recording career with the worldwide release in 1995 of his first album “The Years Alone” by North American label Green Linnet/Xenophile.
 In this album Daniel Diaz composed, arranged and performed 11 of his songs composed between 1986 and 1993.
 He played most of the instruments, but included guest appearances by some great South American players.

-On April 2019 his streaming profiles (spotify, apple, youtube) included 470 of his compositions recorded solo or in collaboration.
+On October 2021 his streaming profiles (Spotify, Apple, Deezer, etc) includes 665 of his compositions recorded solo or in collaboration.

 2006 – Present In 2005 he started working for French publisher Cezame/FLE as composer and producer-multi-instrumentalist for several albums on their catalogue (Music library).

-He continues his work for Cezame and started a career as composer and multi-instrumentalist for films, TV and documentaries, working for some of the finest Music Libraries and Publishers in Europe, U.S.A. and Canada (Sonoton, Getty, APM, etc).
-More than 550 of his composition are licensed to these publishers worldwide.
+He continues his work for Cezame and started a career as composer and multi-instrumentalist for films, TV and documentaries, working for some of the finest Music Libraries and Publishers in Europe, U.S.A. and Canada (Universal Production Music, Warner Chappel, Sonoton, Getty, APM, etc).
+More than 560 of his composition are licensed to these publishers worldwide.